 - The reporting view must not receive more than 10 million sessions in 30 days.

 - The Data Sharing setting Google products and services must be turned on for your Analytics account.
 See the instructions below:

 If your view is eligible, you can enable Smart Goals by selecting the Smart Goal goal type when following the regular goal setup flow:

 - Sign in to Google Analytics.

-- Select the Admin tab and navigate to the desired view.
+- Click Admin, and navigate to the desired view.